How to Produce an Openwork Rose-Shaped Pendant: Proceso de fabricación & Desglose de costos

 -

-Case Study: Sample Production Run
+Estudio de caso: Sample Production Run

 -

-Conclusión & Recommendations
+Conclusión & Recomendaciones

 1. Introduction to Openwork Jewelry

-Openwork (or filigree) jewelry features intricate cut-out designs, making it lightweight yet visually striking.
+Trabajo a fuego lento (or filigree) jewelry features intricate cut-out designs, making it lightweight yet visually striking.
 A rose-shaped pendant in this style requires precision manufacturing, typically using:

-✔ CNC machining (for sharp, clean edges)
+✔ Mecanizado CNC (for sharp, clean edges)

-✔ Laser cutting (for delicate patterns)
+✔ Corte por láser (for delicate patterns)

 ✔ Casting de inversión (for organic shapes)